The Golden Triangle | Thailand and Laos Tour

 Day 1 - Chiang Mai - arrival and time to explore

-Arrival in Chiang Mai, the cultural and historic capital of Northern Thailand.
-Free time to explore this charming, friendly city or just recover from jet-lag by the pool, before an evening walk along the nearby Mae Kha Canal and one of the vibrant street markets.
+Arrival in Chiang Mai, the cultural and historical capital of Northern Thailand.
+Time to explore this charming city or just recover from jet lag by the pool, before an evening walk along the nearby Mae Kha Canal and one of the vibrant street markets.